MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/teams.md

 For example, if you want to see build failures and new work items in your Teams channel, create two additional subscriptions.

-####Q: I don't see my Team Services account when trying to add a Kanban board tab to Teams.
+####Q: I don't see my VSTS account when trying to add a Kanban board tab to Teams.

-A: Only Kanban boards within Team Services accounts in the same organization (Azure Active Directory tenant) as your Microsoft Teams account can be configured.
+A: Only Kanban boards within VSTS accounts in the same organization (Azure Active Directory tenant) as your Microsoft Teams account can be configured.
 This means even if the sign-in email address is the same for VSTS and Teams, they may be backed by different tenants and therefore cannot be linked.

 <!-- ENDSECTION -->